tpunt/PHP7-Reference/README.md

 // converts all objects into __PHP_Incomplete_Class object except those of MyClass and MyClass2
 $data = unserialize($foo, ["allowed_classes" => ["MyClass", "MyClass2"]]);

-// default behaviour (same as omitting the second argument) that accepts all classes
+// default behavior (same as omitting the second argument) that accepts all classes
 $data = unserialize($foo, ["allowed_classes" => true]);
 ```